mohileAJ/belly-button-challenge/README.md

 Please refer to the app.js inside the static folder: belly-button-challenge --> static --> js --> app.js

-App has been deployed to GitHub Pages (TBD).
+App has been deployed to GitHub Pages at https://mohileaj.github.io/belly-button-challenge/